sasly2048/MetricGreen/README.md

 # 🌿 MetricGreen - **Decentralized Carbon Credit Infrastructure**

 **MetricGreen** is a blockchain-based platform designed to eliminate greenwashing and double-counting in the voluntary carbon market (VCM).
-By integrating IoT data with smart contracts through decentralized oracles, the system automates the minting of carbon credit NFTs based on verifiable, real-world environmental impact.
+By integrating IoT data and API Keys with smart contracts through decentralized oracles, the system automates the minting of carbon credit NFTs based on verifiable, real-world environmental impact.

 ---